Zheng-Yan-Zhong/Vue/README.md

 - `v-on` or `@`
 - modifiers
-  - .stop - call event.stopPropagation().
+  - `.stop` - call event.stopPropagation().
-  - .prevent - call event.preventDefault().
+  - `.prevent` - call event.preventDefault().
-  - .capture - add event listener in capture mode.
+  - `.capture` - add event listener in capture mode.
-  - .self - only trigger handler if event was dispatched \* .from this element.
+  - `.self` - only trigger handler if event was dispatched \* .from this element.
-  - .{keyAlias} - only trigger handler on certain keys.
+  - `.{keyAlias}` - only trigger handler on certain keys.
-  - .once - trigger handler at most once.
+  - `.once` - trigger handler at most once.
-  - .left - only trigger handler for left button mouse events.
+  - `.left` - only trigger handler for left button mouse events.
-  - .right - only trigger handler for right button mouse events.
+  - `.right` - only trigger handler for right button mouse events.
-  - .middle - only trigger handler for middle button mouse events.
+  - `.middle` - only trigger handler for middle button mouse events.
-  - .passive - attaches a DOM event with { passive: true }.
+  - .`passive` - attaches a DOM event with { passive: true }.

 ```html
 <template>